AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`show-task-manager` (optional, default :command:`false`)

-  Whether an entry is in the task manager to show this command.
+  Whether an entry is in the tasks view to show this command.
 The progress bar indicaton is associated with this entry so if you hide the entry, no progress bar is shown.
 Alternatively, several progress bars may displayed for your action if this is enabled, which might be an issue